mitasych/apple-tree/README.md

     ```
 3. Create a new database and adjust the `components['db']` configuration in `/path/to/yii-application/common/config/main-local.php` accordingly.

-4. Open a console terminal, apply migrations with command `/path/to/php-bin/php /path/to/yii-application/yii migrate`.
+4. Open a console terminal, apply migrations with command
+    ```
+    /path/to/php-bin/php /path/to/yii-application/yii migrate
+    ```

 5. In terminal execute the `crontab -e` command and set cron task
     ```